Waterline Challenge | Aus Event

 home,page-template,page-template-full_width,page-template-full_width-php,page,page-id-14869,page-child,parent-pageid-14833,ajax_fade,page_not_loaded,,qode-title-hidden,qode-theme-ver-16.2.1,qode-theme-bridge,wpb-js-composer js-comp-ver-5.4.7,vc_responsive

-THE CENTRAL COAST CHALLENGE WILL BE RUN ON
+THE CENTRAL COAST CHALLENGE WILL BE RUN AS PART OF WATERLINE CHALLENGE

-The Waterline Challenge Foundation is organising the Central Coast Challenge in conjunction with the local Surf Life Saving Clubs.
-The reception and refreshments will be served in the Terrigal SLSC’s Function Room.
-Money raised will purchase sets of the Karey&Kareful Storybooks for all children with Special Needs on the Central Coast.
+The Waterline Challenge Foundation is organising the Central Coast Challenge to raise money to purchase sets of the Karey&Kareful Storybooks for all children with Special Needs on the Central Coast.
 The Storybooks have been specially written by author Christopher Williams and illustrated by Ann Victoria for children that have reading and learning disabilities.
-It is estimated that there are up to 600 children with Special Needs on the Central Coast.
-Each set of 5 books costs $50, so our target is to raise $30,000.
-A total of 200 walkers each raising just $10 per km that they walk will get us there!
+It is estimated that there are up to 800 children with Special Needs on the Central Coast.
+Each set of 5 books costs $50, so our target is to raise $40,000.
+A total of 200 participants each raising just $200 per km will get us there!

 The Waterline Challenge® is an Australia wide event, which allows teams of participants to raise money for a range of different charities to assist people, animals and the environment to overcome adversity.
 It is the brainchild of Julian Day who is a three time survivor of childhood cancer.
 The Challenge is to cover as much as possible of Australia’s entire waterline, including rivers, lakes, and islands during the nominated week.
 To succeed the teams must accumulate sufficient kilometres to ‘circumnavigate the coastline of Australia’.